mudgen/diamond-3/README.md

 1. The most important thing is reading and understanding the [Diamond Standard](https://github.com/ethereum/EIPs/issues/2535).
 If something is unclear let me know!

-2. The second important thing is using the Diamond Standard [reference implementation](https://github.com/mudgen/Diamond).
+2. The second important thing is using the Diamond Standard reference implementation.
+You are at the right place because this is the README for the reference implementation.

 The reference implementation is more than a reference implementation.
 It is the boilerplate code you need for a diamond.
 It is tested and it works.
 Use it.
 Also, using the reference implementation makes your diamond compliant with the standard.